 If you love digging around antique shops, why not introduce your date to the joys of finding second-hand treasures and spend an afternoon wandering around antique shops, markets, or fairs?

-From furniture and clothes to jewellery and crockery, flea markets and antique fairs are a haven for vintage enthusiasts – and they’re also a great way to consume more sustainably.
+From furniture and clothes to jewellery and crockery, flea markets and antique fairs are a haven for vintage enthusiasts – and they’re also a great way to shop more sustainably.
 You don’t even have to buy anything – just looking and chatting can be the best part – but you might end up with a special memento from your day.

 12. Learn a new skill together